dciberlin/SPA-todo-app/TASKS.md

 This file lists the changes that need to be made in each stage.
 It is ordered in reverse chronological order, meaning that the last changes made will always be on top of the file, so that readers will not have to scroll all the way down with each task added.

+## Task 08 - Thunk

+With a plain basic Redux store, you can only do simple synchronous updates by dispatching an action.
+Middleware extend the store's abilities, and let you write async logic that interacts with the store.
+Thunks are the recommended middleware for basic Redux side effects logic, including complex synchronous logic that needs access to the store, and simple async logic like AJAX requests.

+Redux Thunk middleware allows you to write action creators that return a function instead of an action.
+The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.

+**TODOS**
+Since we are not using an api to try thunk properly, we will add one :).
+Next to our todos list we will also display a component that will show todays top headlines.
+Please get your API key from [here](https://newsapi.org/).
+We will use our beloved axios, but you are welcome to use any other methods fits you.

 ## Task 08 - Redux

 Redux is a predictable state container for JavaScript apps.
 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
 React Redux is the official React binding for Redux.
 It lets your React components read data from a Redux store, and dispatch actions to the store to update data.